Awards & Recognition

 Shoulder surgery, also called shoulder repair, treats a shoulder joint with damage due to aging, disease, overuse, or injury.
 Common shoulder surgeries include arthroscopy, rotator cuff repair, and joint replacement.
 Arthroscopy allows your doctor to look inside your shoulder joint and make any necessary repairs.
 The goal of shoulder surgery is for you to be able to move and use your shoulder without pain.

-Use our online tool or call 702.616.4900 to find an orthopedic surgeon at Dignity Health - St. Rose Dominican's San Martin or Siena Campus who specializes in shoulder surgery in the Greater Las Vegas and Henderson area.
+Use our online tool or call (702) 616-4900 to find an orthopedic surgeon at Dignity Health - St. Rose Dominican's San Martin or Siena hospitals who specializes in shoulder surgery in Las Vegas and Henderson, NV.

 Shoulder surgery may be an option if treatments such as medication and physical therapy haven’t worked for you.
 Your doctor may recommend shoulder surgery to treat: